rwrozelle/audio-media-player/README.md

 * play - adds file to end of playlist and restarts.

 ## Announcements
-Announcements are added to a separate "announcements" playlist and current playlist is stopped and all added announcements are played, then current track is restarted.
+SIMPLE pipeline type - current track is stopped and announcement is played, then current track is restarted from beginning.
+COMPLEX pipeline type - announcement is played while current track is ducked by 15 dB.

 ## Automation Scripts for use with Assist
 These work if you install Jellyfin custom component, assumes there is only 1 media_player available in an area.